method-inc/Hero/README.md

 ## Infrastructure
 + The developer may also want to define an role => ability relationship via code.
-    - This should be done in a centralized configuration section
+    - This should be done in a centralized configuration section...Done
-    - This would be the default configuration essentially
+    - This would be the default configuration essentially...Done
-    - Need to setup Nuget to generate this file and give instructions on how to use it or inject in the correct place depending on the project
+    - Need to setup Nuget to generate this file and give instructions on how to use it or inject in the correct place depending on the project...Done
-    - Defining roles would require its own permissions (Admin)
+    - Defining roles would require its own permissions (Admin)...Done
+    - Need to give them a place to put their own config without overwriting it on update...Done
 + Create attributes for methods and classes.
 This will be how developers can set authorization to code based on roles.
     - Need to create a single attribute that would access the central authorization service
     - Might want a central place like a WebAttribute instead because really want to assume they don't have access by default.